Ramadan in Different Cultures Around the World

 1. Ramadan in the Middle East

-The Middle East stands as the Islamic origin point since it hosts among the most extensive and conventional Ramadan festivals throughout the year.
-The three nations Saudi Arabia together with Egypt and the United Arab Emirates celebrate this month through strong religious activities and collective rituals.
+The Middle East stands as the Islamic origin point since it hosts some of the most extensive and conventional Ramadan festivals throughout the year.
+The three nations, Saudi Arabia, together with Egypt and the United Arab Emirates, celebrate this month through strong religious activities and collective rituals.

 Saudi Arabia:

 Saudi Arabia experiences increased religious activities across its national territory because both Mecca and Medina serve as the most sacred Muslim centers.
 Every building in cities creates a festive atmosphere through its lighting decorations and widespread sounds of the prayer calls.
-Muslim families prepare the meals for breaking the fast called Iftar followed by fasting pre-dawn meal known as Suhoor which typically includes Saudi Arabian dishes such as kabsa (rice with meat spicing) and harees (meat and wheat-made porridge).
-During the final ten days of Ramadan stands significant importance especially the Islamic celebration named Laylat al-Qadr (Night of Power) when Muslims believe the Prophet Muhammad received the first revelation of the Quran.
+Muslim families prepare the meals for breaking the fast called Iftar, followed by the pre-dawn meal known as Suhoor, which typically includes Saudi Arabian dishes such as kabsa (rice with meat spicing) and harees (meat- and wheat-made porridge).
+The final ten days of Ramadan are of significant importance, especially the Islamic celebration named Laylat al-Qadr (Night of Power), when Muslims believe the Prophet Muhammad received the first revelation of the Quran.

 Egypt: